rssys/snowcat/doc/artifact_evaluation.md

 # Reproduce results of Snowcat

+## Overview

+This doc provides instructions to reproduce our experiment results:

+- **MLPCT:** Race coverage history when using different versions of the PIC model to test the kernel.
+- **Snowboard-PIC:** finding ability when using the PIC model to select concurrent tests from a cluster of tests.

+We consider them as our major results because:

+- The **MLPCT** experiment shows the benefit of using PIC to select interesting schedules and potential of fine tuning a base PIC model for testing newer kernel versions.
+- The **Snowboard-PIC** shows that using PIC to select concurrent tests can increase the ability (i.e., bug finding probability) of Snowboard to find new bugs.

+In addition, this document introduces (1) how to access the experiment raw data and (2) how to access the trained PIC models.

+## Experiment data

-To facilitate the process for reviewers to reproduce our results, we make our raw experiment data publicly accessiable on Google Cloud Storage.
+To facilitate the process for reviewewrs to reproduce our results, we make our raw experiment data publicly accessiable on Google Cloud Storage.
 Reviewers can download our raw data and run the script to reproduce the final results we present in the paper.

-## Experiment data

 Our raw experiment data is stored at https://console.cloud.google.com/storage/browser/snowcat_sosp_2023 and can be accessed by anyone who has a google account.